kwalczak80/Speedy-cars/README.md

 ![Cars page view](docs/images/existing-features/cars-page/cars-page-view.JPG)

-The form of presentation of each car is the same and consists in displaying a single photo of the car and basic information about the car.
+The form of presentation of each car is the same and consists of displaying a single photo of the car and basic information about the car.
 The information is presented using icons and text in a minimalist way.
 The basic information about the car that the user can read is as follows:

 - Engine type
 - Engine size
-- Milage
+- Mileage
 - Year of manufacture
 - Gearbox type
 - Body type
-- Information since when the car is for sale
+- Information about when the car was posted on the website

 The **More info** button allows the user to be redirected to a page where additional information about the specific car will be presented.